-i have been animating for over 15 years. at my day job i animate for children’s television using rigs in harmony (2d) and maya (3d). but for the pieces here, which are for me or for organisations trying to heal the world, i prefer drawing it by hand. every wobbly line.
+i have been animating for over 15 years. at my day job i animate for children’s television using rigs in harmony (2d) and maya (3d). but for the pieces here, which are for me or for organisations trying to heal the world, i prefer hand drawn lines. every wobbly one.

 i have been meaning to animate this little box ever since i first drew it a few years ago. and in that time, he has found a friend. a little spirit creature that lives in him, called obuki : )